 - Store in an airtight container at room temperature for up to 4 days.

-- Recipe from Tanya Bakes.
+- Recipe by Tanya Burr.

 Leave a Reply